AstroMined/pygithub-mcp-server/docs/active_context.md

    - Develop helper functions for common test operations

 5. Phase 3: Comprehensive Transition
-   - Systematically replace mock-based tests with real API tests
+   - Systematically replace all mock-based tests with real API tests
-   - Identify and document any edge cases that still require mocking
+   - Create realistic fixtures using real schemas, converters, and operations
+   - Organize tests by domain (issues, repositories, users)
+   - Implement proper setup and teardown for each test
+   - Tag all test-created resources for easy identification
+   - Use unique identifiers for test resources to prevent conflicts
    - Update documentation to reflect new testing approach
    - Train team members on new testing patterns